Critical Steps - MS Taxation

-Once you have completed at least nine letter-graded units at SJSU and any Prerequisite courses you are required to take, you should complete a Departmental Request for Candidacy Form
+Once you have completed at least nine letter-graded units at SJSU and any prerequisite courses you are required to take, you should complete a Departmental Request for Candidacy Form.

 This form must be submitted to your Program Coordinator by email as a Word attachment no later than the posted document deadlines for the semester related to your graduation date.
 See dates below.

-You must indicate 30 units worth of classes on this.
+You must indicate 30 units worth of classes on this form.
 If you are not sure which classes you will be taking in the future, please enter either "BUS 297D, Special Topics in Business Administration" or simply put the classes you think you may take.
 During your last semester, your Program Coordinator will review your records and submit course substitution forms to the Graduate Admissions and Program Evaluations office on your behalf.

-Once Graduate Admissions and Program Evaluations has approved your Candidacy, an approval letter and a copy of your Candidacy form will be mailed to you.
+Once Graduate Admissions and Program Evaluations has approved your Candidacy, an approval letter and a copy of your Candidacy form will be emailed to you.
 This is the only document that you will receive from the Graduate Admissions and Program Evaluations office indicating your Advancement to Candidacy.
 It will also be noted on your MySJSU account.

 Award of the Master's Degree: